ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training

+In this subsection, we provide more detailed ablation on the hyper-parameters in \elodi, namely the loss weight and size of the reference ensemble.
+We end this subsection with a comparison between offline and online distillation.

-\myparagraph{The effect of loss weight.} We experiment with different loss weight $\alpha$ and summarize the results in \Cref{fig:nfr_vs_loss_weight}. $\alpha_\mathrm{\ours}=0$ is equivalent to the no-treatment baseline.
-When $\alpha_\mathrm{LDI}$ increases from 0.5 to 1, the distilled model's ER first decreases and then increases for both ResNet-18 and ResNet-50.
+\myparagraph{The effect of loss weight.} We experiment with different loss weights $\alpha$ and summarize the results in \cref{fig:nfr_vs_loss_weight}. $\alpha_\mathrm{\elodi}=0$ is equivalent to the no-treatment baseline where only the standard Cross-Entropy loss is applied. $\alpha_\mathrm{\elodi}=1$ means that we drop the Cross-Entropy loss and distill logits only.
+When $\alpha_\mathrm{LDI}$ increases from 0.5 to 1, the distilled model's ER first decreases and then increases for both models.
 On the other hand, NFR consistently decreases and stays at around 2.2\%.
-We find $\alpha_\mathrm{\ours}=0.8$ achieves a good balance between the distilled model's ER and NFR.
-Therefore we use it by default for all \ours experiments.
+We find $\alpha_\mathrm{\elodi}=0.8$ achieves a good balance between the distilled model's ER and NFR.
+Therefore we use it by default for all \elodi experiments.

-\myparagraph{The size of reference ensemble.} We study \ours's efficiency for reducing NFR by varying the ensemble size $m$ in \Cref{fig:nfr_vs_ens_size}.
-The case of $m=1$ can be viewed as self distillation~\cite{zhang2019selfdistill} except that the new model's weight is re-initialized with a different random seed.
-NFR decreases from 4.30\% to 2.15\% by when the ensemble size increases from 1 to 8.
+\myparagraph{The size of reference ensemble.} We study \elodi's effectiveness for reducing NFR by varying the ensemble size $m$ in \cref{fig:nfr_vs_ens_size}.
+The case of $m=0$ is the no-treatment baseline.
+The case of $m=1$ can be viewed as self-distillation~\cite{zhang2019selfdistill} except that the new model's weight is re-initialized.
+We can see that NFR consistently decreases from 4.30\% to 2.15\% when the ensemble size increases from 1 to 8.

-\myparagraph{Online~\vs offline distillation.} In \ours, the ensemble's logits can be either inferred during training (online) or pre-extracted before training (offline).
-In~\Cref{tab:offline_distillation}, we find that offline distillation is less effective in reducing NFR and ER.
-Therefore we use the online approach in all experiments.\footnote{ For \ours with larger models and ensemble size (\eg $8\times$ DenseNet-161), GPU memory becomes a bottleneck.
-We use gradient checkpointing~\cite{chen2016training} and reduce batch size while linearly scaling base learning rate~\cite{goyal2017accurate}. }
+\myparagraph{Online~\versus offline distillation.} In \elodi, the ensemble's logits can be either inferred during training (online) or pre-extracted before training (offline).
+In~\cref{tab:offline_distillation}, we find that offline distillation is less effective in reducing NFR and ER.
+A similar observation is also reported in~\cite{beyer2022knowledge}.
+Therefore we use the online approach in all experiments.

-\myparagraph{Updates to dissimilar architectures.} In \Cref{tab:architecture_change}, we verify whether \ours is applicable to updates across dissimilar architectures (ResNet-18 $\rightarrow$ DenseNet-161/Tiny Swin Transformer~\cite{liu2021swin}) in addition to similar ones (ResNet-18 $\rightarrow$ ResNet-101).
-We see that \ours effectively reduces NFR in all cases, with retained or sometimes decreased ER.

-\myparagraph{\ours on a chain of model updates.} We study the \emph{transitivity} of NFR reduction induced by \ours in chain updates of three models,~\ie ResNet-18 $\rightarrow$ ResNet-50 $\rightarrow$ ResNet-101.
-As shown in~\Cref{tab:EnsLDI_transitivity}, with \ours, the NFR between the three models tested reduced to $2.04\%\sim2.25\%$ from $3.92\%\sim4.41\%$ (a relative reduction of $44.1\%\sim52.3\%$), outperforming all previous methods, including variants of FD~\cite{yan2021pct} and LDI.
-Note this is achieved without crafting the complex reference schemes which are necessary for the baseline method since they require old models' references.